faboo8/max_entropy_grouper/README.md

     - Number of iterations for optimization
     - Default: 'auto' = 2*(length dataframe)^2/N

+##Notes

+- The length of the list and number of groups do not have to divisible e.g. 61 can be split into 4 groups with groups containing 15, 15, 16 and 16 elements.

 ## Tasks

 - [ ] Implement convergence criteria